microsoft/nlp-recipes/SETUP.md

 </details>

 ### Register the conda environment in the DSVM JupyterHub

-DSVM comes with a preinstalled JupyterHub, which is accessible through port 8000.
-To access it just type in your browser `https://your-vm-ip:8000`.
-See more details [in this tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#jupyterhub-and-jupyterlab).

-When using the DSVM, we can register our created conda environment to appear as a kernel in JupyterHub.
+We can register our created conda environment to appear as a kernel in the Jupyter notebooks.

     conda activate my_env_name
     python -m ipykernel install --user --name my_env_name --display-name "Python (my_env_name)"

+If you are using the DSVM, you can [connect to JupyterHub](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#jupyterhub-and-jupyterlab) by browsing to `https://your-vm-ip:8000`.